deshiJo/CSCG2020/misc/README.md

 017efbc5b1d3fb2d4be8a431fa6d6258:1hp13d
 ```

-Also the Button1Click function seems to counter the number of underscore symbols and also uses a string reversing function.
+Also the Button1Click function seems to uses a string reversing function.

 ![](writeupfiles/ReverseString.png)